tkoleary/lingua/README.md

 Rapidly develop a fully internationalized site without sacrificing aesthetics, accessibility or performance.

+### Design centric

+Fonts can be configured easily for at a wide variety of weights and widths.
+Each script has language-specific fallbacks and a range of variables, mixins, and default helper classes to style anything you want.

+### Variable fonts

+Lingua uses the variable fonts currently available in the Noto set (see `script-selectors.scss`).
+The only exceptions are the CJK fonts and Gujarati.
+Those are provided as individual files per weight, and can be easily configured to load only the ones you want.

+### Once for all

+Out-of-the-box, Lingua will provide attractive, performant font support for the languages and scripts of 99.8% of the world's population.
+Using the `:lang` property, lingua will default to the *most specific* script for each language.
+Any font loading based on `:lang` can be easily configured for your unique region or audience, you can custom-configure any of the scripts as well.
+CSS properties including variable font attributes, can be also customized per script.

+### Performance

-- **Performance.** We use variable fonts (wherever available), which reference one font file for every weight dramatiacally reducing page-load times.
+We use variable fonts (wherever available), which reference one font file for every weight and can reduce page-load times.
 Here are some [stats](https://css-tricks) on variable font load times.
 There is also an option to load fonts from the Google CDN (where available), or from your own server.

-We also the `unicode-range` property in our `@font-face` rules so language-specific files are only loaded when glyphs used by that language are called for.
+We also use the `unicode-range` property to subset `@font-face` rules so fonts are only loaded when glyphs used by unicode block are called for.
 See [this article](https://css-tricks.com/almanac/properties/u/unicode-range/)for more.

-- **Design.** Most scripts are are available in 9 weights from thin to black, and the variable fonts can be set at 800 weights and 40 widths.
-Each of these has automatically generated fallbacks and a range of variables, mixins, and default helper classes to style anything you want.

-- **Variable fonts.** Lingua uses the variable fonts currently available in the Noto set (see the languages file for a full list). the only scripts currently *not* available as variable fonts are the CJK fonts and Gujarati.
-Those are provided in regular and bold weights, but others can easily be added.

-- **Once for all.** Using the `:lang` property, lingua will try to automatically provide the *most specific* script for each language.
-CSS attributes, including variable font attributes, can be declared once for all scripts, or customized per script.

 ### The Noto fonts